Nirvana bootleg recordings: Overview

 The official release Incesticide was issued in late 1992, including demos, outtakes and radio sessions, some of which were previously circulating in lower quality on bootleg CDs.
 Despite MTV Unplugged in New York being released less than a year after the performance occurred, it would still become one of the band's most bootlegged shows.
+Billboard reported in July 1995 that Nirvana bootlegs were on sale in Canada, and in August 1995 that they were on sale in Australia.

-After the first several installments of the unofficial Outcesticide collection came through, the official live album From the Muddy Banks of the Wishkah was released in 1996, containing various performances recorded between 1989 and 1994.
-It should also be noted that the official With the Lights Out box set was released in 2004, which included many rare, unreleased recordings, while the official Live at Reading debuted Nirvana's now classic 1992 Reading Festival performance in 2009, after years of endless bootlegging.
+After the first several instalments of the unofficial Outcesticide collection came through, the official live album From the Muddy Banks of the Wishkah was released in 1996, containing various performances recorded between 1989 and 1994, and with RPM noting that by that time there were hundreds of live bootlegs in circulation.
+Billboard reported again in 1997 that Nirvana bootlegs were still being sold.
+FMQB reported in 2001 that Seattle radio station KNDD had played a live Nirvana bootleg in April to commemorate the anniversary of Cobain's death.
+The official With the Lights Out box set was released in 2004, which included many rare, unreleased recordings, while the official Live at Reading debuted Nirvana's now classic 1992 Reading Festival performance in 2009, after years of endless bootlegging.

 Due to the fact that there is an uncountable number of unofficial releases and their accompanying versions, below is a partial list of the most sought-after and talked about bootleg CD recordings, including the A Season in Hell Part One box set, the Into the Black box set, and the complete Outcesticide series.
 Since bootleg CDs are notorious for including erroneously listed information pertaining to song titles, dates and venues, the information below has omitted any false listings and replaced them with the correct information.

 Outcesticide albums

 The Outcesticide albums are the most well known Nirvana bootleg CD series in existence and carry a name recognition second only to Nirvana's official releases.
+In 2011, NME ranked the first Outcesticide album at number 12 on their list of 30 bootleg albums you need to hear.
 These unofficial compilation albums consisted of live material, demo recordings, television appearances, radio performances and other various unreleased material.
 Although Blue Moon Records originally produced the series and manufactured multiple pressings throughout the 1990s, they have been endlessly cloned, with counterfeit versions accounting for the majority of the market.
 Other companies to later issue the series included Darkside Records, Red Robin Records and Kobra Records, among others.
+A review by Ultimate Guitar gave Outcesticide: In Memory of Kurt Cobain a score of 8.7 out of 10.

 Outcesticide: In Memory of Kurt Cobain

+Released within a month of Kurt Cobain's death in April 1994.
 All songs written by Kurt Cobain except where noted.